Netflix Review: Why Sign Up For An Online Movie Rental Service?

 Netflix Review: How It Works

 Admittedly, we’re pure couch potatoes here, so when we heard about Netflix in the early 2000’s, we thought about trying it out someday.
 Well actually, my spouse wanted to sign up while I wondered if it was worth the bucks.
 After all, back then it cost $18.00 a month (more on the charges later) to be a member.
-We eventually went ahead and tried it, and here we are, 4 years later, still managing our movie queues.
+We eventually went ahead and tried it, and here we are, so many years later, still managing our movie queues.

 Netflix Browse Feature